2021 New Orleans Saints season: Week 18: at Atlanta Falcons

 Previously, the Saints lost to the Falcons by two points in Week 9.
 Despite winning the game, the team was eliminated from the playoffs when the 49ers defeated the Rams, claiming the final playoff spot.
-They finish with a 9–8 record and maintained a winning season, despite not making the playoffs.
+They finished with a 9–8 record and maintained a winning season, despite not making the playoffs.
 Taysom Hill also got hurt, prompting Trevor Siemian to start for the remainder of the game.
 Paulson Adebo stuns the Falcons with a one-handed interception.